tliu-2/data-512-homework_2/README.md

 2. What (potential) sources of bias did you discover in the course of your data processing and analysis?

 In the course of the processing and analysis, I found that there could be some bias when it came to representing countries with larger populations.
-I also found that there could be bias in article quality based on the country as wealther nations may have greater article counts / higher quality articles.
 Lastly, the data on English Wikipedia  only gives us what English speakers have created and edited which may leave out other important figures who have pages in non-english pages only.

 3. What might your results suggest about (English) Wikipedia as a data source?